 Pumpkin and the Fall season are the perfect pairing.
-While some of us may prefer to get our pumpkin fix from indulgent lattes, real pumpkin as a vegetable packs many nutritional benefits.
+And we can’t deny we love those pumpkin lattes but real pumpkin as a vegetable packs many nutritional benefits.

 - It’s high in vitamin A – helps to protect skin and promote night vision